simulation-tree/unmanaged/README.md

 ```

 ### Contributing and Direction
-This library is developed as a module to provide the fundamental pieces that `System` would
+This library is developed to provide the fundamental pieces that a `System` namespace would
-for other projects, but with unsafe code.
+for other projects, but using unmanaged code.
 Commonly putting the user in a position where they
-need to excerise more absolute control over their data, at the benefit of efficiency.
+need to excerise more manual control over their data, at the benefit of efficiency.

 Contributions to this are welcome.